The Fourier Coefficients of a Metaplectic Eisenstein Distribution on the Double Cover of SL$(3)$ over $\mathbb{Q}$: Exponential Sums

 \subsection{Exponential Sum: $\Sigma(p^k,\pm p^l;m_1,m_2)$}

-In this subsection and the next we use the descriptions of the sets $S(A_1,A_2)$ contained in sections \ref{sec:DesofDoubleCosets} and \ref{sec:DesofDoubleCosetsEven}, the formula for the splitting Theorem \ref{theorem:PluckSplit}, and Equation (\ref{plucksplitting}) to evaluate the exponential sums $\Sigma(A_1,A_2;m_1,m_2)$ defined on line (\ref{SigmaA1A2}).
+In this subsection and the next we use the description of the set $S(A_1,A_2)$ contained in sections \ref{sec:DesofDoubleCosets} and \ref{sec:DesofDoubleCosetsEven}, and the formula for the splitting (Theorem \ref{theorem:PluckSplit}) to evaluate the exponential sum $\Sigma(A_1,A_2;m_1,m_2)$ defined on line (\ref{SigmaA1A2}).
 In particular, by Proposition \ref{exptwistmult} the computations can be reduced to the case where $A_1$ and $A_2$ are powers of a fixed prime.
 We begin with $p$ an odd prime.